 And, since one child also has the skills to self-regulate, he can manage his stress to some degree.
 Kevin?
-Nope, he comes home every afternoon and just melts.
+Nope, he comes home every afternoon and melts.
 He doesn’t have meltdowns or tantrums.
-But, many days he just collapses in his room and takes an intense nap.
+But, many days, he collapses in his room and takes an intense nap.

 If your child does this, you’re not alone.
 You’re also not alone if you have brought these concerns to your IEP team only to hear, “Well, we never see that here.”

-Also, in this post, I am discussing after school meltdowns and other ways that a child tells us that they are dysregulated.
+Also, in this post, I am discussing after-school meltdowns and other ways that a child tells us that they are dysregulated.
 However, the action steps below would be suitable for any similar scenario.

 You likely know the cause of this.
 I’m putting it here to validate you as a parent.
 And to help you better define it for your IEP team.